A cone restriction estimate using polynomial partitioning: Outline of polynomial partitioning

-The tangential case is where the cone restriction problem becomes different from the paraboloid one.
+Things begin to change in the tangential case, where the cone restriction problem becomes different from the paraboloid one.
 Because of the lack of curvature on the straight lines on the cone, we choose to work with wave packets that are thinner than the ones for the paraboloid, which however results in more wave packets lying inside the $R^{\frac{1+\delta}{2}}$-neighborhood of a variety tangentially.

-The main strategy in this case is to perform another polynomial partitioning inside $Z$, look into the cellular, transversal and tangential cases at the next level, and repeat.
+The main strategy in this case is to perform another polynomial partitioning inside $W$, look into the cellular, transversal and tangential cases at the next level, and repeat.
 At each step, the dimension of the variety (denoted as $Z$ again) that the wave packets are tangent to is reduced by $1$.
 And the iteration stops when $\dim Z < k$ according to the following lemma. \begin{lemma} If $Ef$ is $R^{-1/2+\delta}$-tangent to a variety $Z$ of degree $O(1)$ and dimension $k-1$, then

 \end{lemma} \begin{proof} Fix any ball $B$ of radius $R^{\frac{1+\delta}{2}}$ inside the $R^{\frac{1+\delta}{2}}$-neighborhood of $Z$, for any $x\in B\cap Z$ and any $T_{\theta,v}^\ell \cap B \neq \emptyset$, by the assumption the long direction of $T_{\theta,v}^\ell$ lies inside the $R^{-1/2+\delta}$-neighborhood of the tangent space $T_x Z$.
 Since the dimension of $T_x Z$ is $k-1$, by the definition of the $k$--broad norm, there follows